pynaviz.base_plot.PlotTsdFrame#

 - property cmap#

-Applies color mapping to plot elements based on a metadata field.
+Apply color mapping to channels based on a metadata field.

 - Parameters: